dustinpfister/blog_posts/_posts/threejs-examples-backyard.md

 ### version numbers used

-When I started this example I was using r127 of three.js, and last i check the example works okay on top of that version of three.js.
+When I started this example I was using r127 of three.js back in may of 2021.
+The last time I came around to doing a little editing I was using r135, and last I check the example works okay on top of that version of three.js.

 ## 1 - The canvas texture module